CUDFM-Analytics/isp_utilization/code/util_bootstrap/_readme.txt

 STRATA: int (set in program_to_boot)
 ANALYSIS: int_imp (set in hurdle models and 02_boot_analysis)

+Logs prior to 10/24 in util_bootstrap weren't on final dataset; logs prior to 10/3 were with samprates backwards :(

 (1) 01_run_parallel executes (2) macro_parallel and (3) program_to_boot;
 (3) program_to_boot executes macro_resample_v4
 (2) boot_analysis is then run (on int_imp)